daronphang/programming-resources/databases/SQL/stored-procedure/error-handling.md

 END CATCH;
 ```

-### Common Errors
+## Common errors

-#### Transaction count after EXECUTE indicates a mismatching number of BEGIN and COMMIT statements (266)
+### Transaction count after EXECUTE indicates a mismatching number of BEGIN and COMMIT statements (266)

-When you exit a stored procedure, and @@trancaount has a different value from when the procedure started executing, SQL Server will raise this error.
+When you exit a stored procedure, and @@trancount has a different value from when the procedure started executing, SQL Server will raise this error.
 However, it may also appear as a consequence of other errors i.e. noise on the wire.
 In this situation, preferably to filter out error 266 as long as there are other errors.

-### Example

 ```sql
 ALTER PROCEDURE [dbo].[update_user_settings]